- About us

 This list is not exhaustive.
 In specific instances, we may need to collect additional personal information for the purposes set out in this notice.

-We take data protection law seriously.
 We have set out in the table below how and why we use your personal information, and what our legal basis is to be able to use your personal information in each way.
-The principal legal bases on which we use your personal information are as: (a) to Allow us to enter into and perform a contract, (b) to enable us to comply with legal obligations, and (c) in order to pursue legitimate interests of our own or those of third parties (provided your interests and fundamental rights do not override those interests).
+The principal legal bases on which we use your personal information are as: (a) to Allow us to enter into and perform a contract, (b) to enable us to comply with legal obligations, and (c) to pursue legitimate interests of our own or those of third parties (provided your interests and fundamental rights do not override those interests).

 Basis for processing personal information